mpobjects/bdparsii/README.md

 System.out.println(expr.evaluate());
 ```

+## MathContext

+An important part of calculations with BigDecimals is the [MathContext](https://docs.oracle.com/javase/8/docs/api/java/math/MathContext.html).
+By default `DECIMAL64` is used, which is similar to the `double` precision.

+The MathContext can be set on the `Scope` instance.
+It can also be passed on in the `evaluate` method of expression.
+But this will not affect parts of the expression which were simplified to constants.

+Complex mathematical functions are executed by the [Big Math library](https://github.com/eobermuhlner/big-math).
+Most of these functions do not support unlimited precision (as there simply is no end).
+In this case a fallback MathContext is used, which is by default `DECIMAL128`.

 ## Performance

 Due to calculation on arbitrary-precision decimals the performance of calculations is significantly worse than the calculations performed by the double based parsii.